-Like Austin, there are so many free things to do in San Antonio that you can spend as much or little as you like when visiting this Texas gem.
+Like Austin, there are so many free things to do in San Antonio that you can spend as much or little visiting this Texas gem.

 In addition, try visiting the Japanese Tea Gardens and the Pearl Brewery area.

-Houston is one of the best day trips if you want to experience the incredible museums, great food, sports, and music.
+Houston is one of the best day trips to experience incredible museums, great food, sports, and music.

-Make sure that you visit the awesome Houston Museum of Natural Sciences, the world-famous Space Center Houston, the Downtown Aquarium, and catch a sports game at Minute Maid Park or NRG Stadium.
+You must visit the awesome Houston Museum of Natural Sciences, the world-famous Space Center Houston, and the Downtown Aquarium and catch a sports game at Minute Maid Park or NRG Stadium.

-Of course, there are countless outdoor parks and green spaces to enjoy some time outside while visiting Houston as well.
+Of course, there are countless outdoor parks and green spaces to enjoy outside while visiting Houston.

 Colorado Bend State Park-A Texas Jewel